 For campfire preparation, you’ll want a camping saw or a small hatchet to break up firewood.
 I swear by the Gerber LMF II survival knife which has been at my side for every camping trip for over a decade and is excellent for chopping wood.

 Some rope or paracord can be useful for bundling firewood together.
 A stuff sack and shovel/trowel are handy when building a mound fire.

-Extra water is a necessity for anything involving campfires.
-Even water from a nearby water stream contained in an unused cooking pan can save the day if sparks and coals cause trouble.
+When tending your campfire, having extra water on hand is essential.
+Even water from a nearby stream, contained in an unused cooking pan, can help save the day if sparks, ashes, and coals cause trouble.

 If you don’t like ash and charcoal on your fingertips, a pair of gloves is useful.
 Unless your hands are conditioned from regular labor or activities like rock climbing, gloves are also handy for breaking up firewood and chopping/sawing.